samuele-confalone/samuele-confalone/README.md

 - 👋 Hi, I’m @samuele-confalone

-samuele-confalone/samuele-confalone is a special repository: its README.md will appear on your profile!

 - 👀 I’m interested in **statistics**.
 - 🌱 I’m currently learning **R**, **Excel**.
 - 💞️ Currently, I’m **not** looking for collaborations.